eirikt/default-webapp-vue-vite-vercel/README.md

 Vue recommends using templates to build applications in the vast majority of cases.
-However, there are situations where we need the full programmatic power of JavaScript.
-That's where we can use the render function.
+There are situations where we need the full programmatic power of ECMAScript–that's where we can use the render function.
 But, building out entire HTML/CSS content programmatically with the rather low-level `h` function is way too tedious and cumbersome.
 Also, it is considerably less readable compared to a declarative markup language.